Blurry background for design

 • No pharmacy co-pays for post-op eye drops

-Most patients can safely undergo dropless cataract surgery.
+Most patients can undergo dropless cataract surgery safely.
 However, this procedure is not recommended for people with glaucoma, a high risk of inflammation, or past sensitivity to steroids.

 Are you interested in learning more about dropless cataract surgery?
 The specialists at the Barnet Dulaney Perkins Eye Center can help you determine if you’re a good candidate for this cutting-edge procedure.